UriChan/urichan.github.io/about.md

 ---
-layout: default
+layout: page
-title: About Vinit Kumar
+title: About me
 ---

-Your introduction here
+This is a static page.
+It could be an 'about page' if you'd like.